silnrsi/pysilfont/docs/scripts.md

 By default Font Bakery truncates long lists of items within check reports.
 Use `--full-lists` to get full lists of items.

-A special option, `--ttfaudit` compares the list of checks within ttfchecks.py against those in Font Bakery and reports any descrepancies to screen.
+A special option, `--ttfaudit` compares the list of checks within ttfchecks.py against those in Font Bakery and reports any discrepancies to screen.
 It also writes a csv file containing a list of all checks.
 Usage `psfrunfbchecks --ttfaudit csvfile`

 ---